 How to get funding for an app idea

 So you know how apps get funded, what funding options are available, and how the startup funding process typically goes.
-Now let’s talk about how to get funding for your app.
+Now let’s talk about getting investors for app ideas to become interested in your app.
 How can you convince people and organizations with money to fund you and not someone else?
 How can you build a solid elevator pitch and pitch deck?

-There are strategies in place for this kind of thing.
+There are strategies that can help you get funding for your app idea.
 Investors generally have a single aim — to get a return on investment (ROI).
-To convince them you have what it takes to deliver that ROI, here’s what you need to prove when you go eye to eye with them.
+Drawing from our experience as software developers, we’ll now delve into the specific elements that can convince investors you have what it takes to deliver that ROI.

 Your idea is unique

 Or at least it’s better than existing solutions for a specific problem.
 No one needs another clone of Facebook, even though many are dissatisfied with it.
-Your idea needs to approach users’ pain points in a unique way and offer solutions that haven’t yet been exploited.
+Your idea needs to approach users’ pain points in an original way and offer solutions that haven’t yet been exploited.
 Most outsourcing app development companies have project managers who can help you find a unique value proposition for your app.

 Your idea fits the market and will be profitable